cdfre/TypoGento/README.md

 				section = dispatch
 			}
 			/**
-			 * This is a route in the links section similiar to the example above.
+			 * This is a route in the render section similiar to the example above.
 			 * It means TypoGento will use this if Magento requests an URL during
 			 * block rendering.
-The target is here just a internal TYPO3 frontend URL.
+The target is here just a TYPO3 frontend URL.
 			 */
 			20 {
 				filter {